venoodkhatuva12/Docker-sensu/README.md

 # docker-sensu

 CentOS 7 and sensu.
-It runs redis, rabbitmq-server, uchiwa, sensu-api, sensu-server and ssh processes.
+With redis, rabbitmq-server, uchiwa, sensu-api, sensu-server and ssh.

 ## Installation